 Gather important information – Where relevant, collect names, phone numbers, and addresses of any possible witnesses or others who were involved.
 This will help prove your version of events if and when you come to claim.

 Call an experienced attorney – When considering legal action, the best person on your side is an experienced attorney such as Joe Lucé.
-Call today at 972-346-5180 to find out how you can begin a claim.
+Contact us online or call today at (972) 562-9700 to find out how you can begin a claim.